artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Testing your import
 -------------------

-Once you've worked out an import, you may want to clone your AtoM site and test your import on the clone before importing to your production AtoM installation.
+Once you've prepared your import, you may want to clone your AtoM site and test your import on the clone before importing to your production AtoM installation.
 This prevents you from having to delete any improperly imported data.
 During import testing if you want to delete all imported data you can